splunk/public-o11y-docs/incident-intelligence/ingest-alerts/ingest-cloudwatch.rst

 JSON payload
 ---------------

 Send AWS Cloudwatch alarms to the AWS Cloudwatch endpoint.
-Refer to the below example JSON payload for the AWS Cloudwatch endpoint.
+Refer to the following example JSON payload for the AWS Cloudwatch endpoint.

 Example JSON payload: